Attrash-Islam/react-input-validator/README.md

 # Usage
-You need to extends this small class and just write your own pattern logic, and the SUPER class will handle the validation status, and will verify from the entered value for every "change" by depending on the passed function from the outside world.
+You need to extends this small class and just write your own pattern logic, and the SUPER class will handle the validation status, and will verify from the entered value for every "change" by depending on the passed REQUIRED function from the outside world through the prop `onInputChange`, and to pass the REQUIRED params which is (nodeElement, PatternValidatorFn) .

 # States
 There are 4 basic states for the input: